Chapter 4:

 The Day "Ms. Perfect" Snapped and Tricked the Manga Club Into Going to Another World as Supporting Characters for her Chosen One Antics

 I said ‘dragon’, but she didn’t exactly match my idea of one.
-Her scales were iridescent white, with four feathery wings sprouting out of her back, a snout that resembled a turtle’s, and the same curly horns as she possessed in her human form.
-If I had to guess, I’d say she was about the size of an elephant.
+Her scales were iridescent white, with four feathery wings sprouting out of her back, a snout that resembled a turtle’s, and the branchy horn as she possessed in her human form.
+If I had to guess, I’d say she was about the size of a giraffe, with a similar silhouette, plus wings that seemed longer than she was tall.

 This was too coherent to be one, but… I mean… surely we hadn’t actually…. unless…

 The dragon roared.
-It looked very intimidating and all, but the thing was… it still sounded like her fake roar as a human.
+It looked intimidating and stuff, but the problem was that it sounded like her fake roar as a human.
 “Awaken!
 Now!”
 She… said?
 She wasn’t moving her mouth, but it was her voice.
 “Or I’ll eat whoever is weakest.”

 “Really?”